-Dentist -- Call the Dental Referral Service (tel.
-866/639-7444; www.dentalreferral.com).
+Dentist -- Call the Dental Referral Service (www.dentalreferral.com; tel.
+877/423-1702).

 Emergencies -- For police, fire, or medical emergencies, phone tel.
 911.

 Lost Property -- If you lose something at the airport, call tel.
-602/273-3333; for anything that was lost on a Valley Metro bus or the light rail, call tel.
+602/273-3333 or e-mail firstname.lastname@example.org; for anything that was lost on a Valley Metro bus or the light rail, call tel.
 602/534-5053.

 Post Office -- The Phoenix Downtown Post Office, 522 N. Central Ave. (tel.
-602/253-9648), is open Monday through Friday from 9am to 5:30pm.
+602/253-9648) is open Monday–Friday 9am–5pm.
 In Scottsdale, the Scottsdale Post Office, 1776 N. Scottsdale Rd. (tel.
-480/948-1448), is open Monday through Friday from 8am to 5pm and Saturday from 9am to 4pm.
-For other locations, contact the United States Postal Service (tel.
-800/275-8777; www.usps.com).
+480/948-1448) is open Monday–Friday 8:30am–4:30pm and Saturday 9am–3:30pm.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.